Michael Brudenell-Bruce, 8th Marquess of Ailesbury: Biography

 The Marquess was born on 31 March 1926, the son of Cedric Brudenell-Bruce, 7th Marquess of Ailesbury.
 He attended Eton College before serving in the Royal Horse Guards.
 He received an emergency commission as a second lieutenant on 12 August 1945, three weeks before the end of the Second World War.
 He was promoted to lieutenant on 1 September 1946, and entered the reserves with the same rank on 1 September 1949, with the honorary rank of captain.
 He relinquished his reserve commission on 1 July 1959, retaining the honorary rank of captain.

 In 1954, he became a member of the London Stock Exchange.
-He joined the stockbrokers Bragg, Stockdale, Hall & Co, founded in 1824, in the City of London, which merged with Fiske & Co in 1975; he became a partner of Fiske.
+He joined the stockbrokers Bragg, Stockdale, Hall & Co, founded by John Bragg in 1824, in the City of London, which merged with Fiske & Co in 1975; he became a partner of Fiske.
 He became a director of Fiske & Co when it became a limited company, and remained so when it went public as Fiske plc.

 On 15 July 1974, he succeeded his father as 8th Marquess and then took up his hereditary seat in the House of Lords as a crossbencher.
 He was among the 667 hereditary peers who lost the right to sit in the Lords in the 1999 reforms.

 The family seat was Tottenham House, in Savernake Forest, Wiltshire, but they ceased to live there in 1946 when it became Hawtreys school.
 Professing no interest in rural affairs, he handed over the wardenship of Savernake Forest to his son and heir, David, in 1987.
 The Marquess owned Avebury Manor, also in Wiltshire, from 1976 to 1981.